craigkj/campaign/notes/theme-thousand-sons-month1.md

 10 Chaos Cultists
 *+10 Brutal assault weapons*

-50 points

 > "Flimsy mortals in the thrall of mighty Qi'th! ...and probably Tzeentch too.
 They like to stand out front..." - Qi'th

----
+50 points

+Total: 783points